EPM 101Planning & Budgeting

 FP&A teams design models, define assumptions and ensure consistency across the organization.
 They act as translators between strategy and numbers, helping leaders understand the financial implications of their decisions.

 CFOs use planning and budgeting to align strategy, resources and performance.
-They rely on planning to assess risk, evaluate tradeoffs and communicate expectations to stakeholders.

 Effective finance teams enable planning rather than control it.
 Their role is to facilitate better decisions, not to dictate outcomes.

-Planning and Budgeting in a Changing Business Environment
+Planning in a Changing Environment

 Traditional annual budgeting struggles in volatile environments.
+Organizations increasingly supplement annual budgets with rolling forecasts and continuous planning.

 The objective is not constant re-budgeting.
 It is adaptability.
 Planning must reflect current reality without undermining discipline.